jinndi/WGDashboard-sing-box/README.md

 <hr>

 You can mount your own hosts file to the wgd service, for example, to block unwanted domains.

-> !
-This will not work for clients connecting with encrypted DNS (DoT/DoH)

 For this purpose, check out **StevenBlack [hosts](https://github.com/StevenBlack/hosts)** project.